First fully functional Mac ransomware spotted!

 You can also detect and remove this malware with Malwarebytes Anti-Malware for Mac.
 Keep in mind, though, that any files that get encrypted before removal will be lost (unless they have been backed up and the backups are still intact).

-Last year we published two articles covering Malware, they are well worth a look to remind you of the dangers and how to prevent being affected.
+Last year we published an article covering Malware, it is well worth a look to remind you of the dangers and how to prevent being affected.

 If you want some serious detail about locky – take a look here.